Hitata/survey-app/README.md

 # Survey app for a Technical Assignment
+## Submission
+Thanks for taking the time to review this technical assignment.
+I'd like to inform reviewers that **I have only finish the Rails API** and **had not finish Vue frontend** due to deadline.

 ## Abstract
 This survey app is a simple implementation of the Technical Assignment given as a first round for a job interview.
 Its for a full-stack developer position.